 1.7.
-Key Points about Climate Risk Assessments, Consideration of Adaptation and Beneficiaries Estimation Using the Climate-FIT (Adaptation)
+Key Points about Climate Risk Assessments and Consideration of Adaptation Using the Climate-FIT (Adaptation)

-The main assumption for climate risk assessment, consideration of adaptation measures and beneficiaries estimation using the Climate-FIT (Adaptation) is that climate risk assessment will be done for the JICA project by considering climate hazards, vulnerabilities and exposures, etc., making use of existing materials, information, and data (weather and disaster-related information and data, the results of future climate projections, and information from climate change-related documentation prepared by other countries, etc.).
+The main assumption for climate risk assessment and consideration of adaptation measures using the Climate-FIT (Adaptation) is that climate risk assessment will be done for the JICA project by considering climate hazards, vulnerabilities and exposures, etc., making use of existing materials, information, and data (weather and disaster-related information and data, the results of future climate projections, and information from climate change-related documentation prepared by other countries, etc.).